 The Canterbury Journey represents a major five-year development of the Cathedral.
 The programme will conserve and safeguard this beautiful building’s heritage for future generations and enrich the experience of this who visit.

-This ambitious development is possible thanks to a Heritage Lottery Fund total grant of £13.8 million and the generosity of trusts and individuals in the UK and USA who have given £10.9 million through the Canterbury Cathedral Trust.
+This essential work is possible thanks to a Heritage Lottery Fund total grant of £13.8 million and the generosity of trusts and individuals in the UK and USA who have given £10.9 million through the Canterbury Cathedral Trust.

-During the course of The Canterbury Journey, the western end of the Cathedral is being restored and enhanced with repairs to the west towers, Nave roof and Christ Church gate and landscaping designed to improve access significantly in the Precincts.
+During the course of The Canterbury Journey, the western end of the Cathedral is being restored and enhanced with repairs to the West Towers, Nave roof and Christ Church Gate and landscaping designed to significantly improve access and bring visual coherence to the South Precincts.

-Wide-ranging events and activities involving schools and communities will encourage visitors from previously under-represented groups to join the journey and there will be a new pass scheme allowing free admission to the Cathedral for those who live or work in the Canterbury area or belong to an East Kent faith group.
+A wide-ranging programme of events and activities will attract new and diverse audiences to the Cathedral and a new pass scheme will be available to those who live or work in the Canterbury area or belong to an East Kent faith group.